ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/action-plan.md

 Google Analytics is the tool we use to monitor how people interact with the [LACLI](https://lacli.info/) website.
 This tool provides various metrics, but we find the information about users' geographical locations especially valuable.
 This data helps us tailor our outreach strategies more effectively.
 Also take advantage of the built-in analytics tools offered by various social media platforms.

 You can also use AI tools to undertake additional types of analysis.
-For example, if you want to compare your project with similar projects, you could use this prompt: Compare [name of your project] to other similar online repositories specialized in  [specify your subject(s)] Always ask follow-up questions when using AI tools.
+For example, if you want to compare your project to similar projects, you could use this prompt: Compare [name of your project] to other similar online repositories specialized in  [specify your subject(s)] Always ask follow-up questions when using AI tools.
 This helps you get more accurate and relevant answers.

-## Apply for Awards and Grants
+### Apply for Awards and Grants

-Apply for Awards and Grants that could bring both recognition and financial support.
+Apply for awards and grants that could bring both recognition and financial support.

 For this type of content, you'll find several specialized databases that can be particularly helpful: